ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 HTTP defines how web pages are transmitted between a client and a server.
 HTTPS is simply HTTP running over TLS — meaning it’s encrypted and secure.

+### 💬 Fun Example — TCP vs UDP

+To truly understand TCP, it helps to see its personality.

+TCP cares about **delivery confirmation** — it keeps asking, “Did you receive it?”
+UDP, on the other hand, just sends the message and doesn’t care if you ever got it.

+Here’s a perfect example from a popular networking joke online:

+> **TCP/IP Joke:**
+> “Do you want to hear a joke about TCP/IP?”
+> “Yes, I’d like to hear a joke about TCP/IP.”
+> “Are you ready to hear the joke about TCP/IP?”
+> “I am ready to hear the joke about TCP/IP.”
+> “Here is a joke about TCP/IP.”
+> “Did you receive the joke about TCP/IP?”
+> “I have received the joke about TCP/IP.”
+> “Excellent.
+You have received the joke about TCP/IP.
+Goodbye.”

+> **UDP Joke:**
+> “Here’s a joke about UDP… but I don’t care if you get it.”

+This perfectly illustrates the difference:
+- **TCP:** Reliable, connection-oriented, confirms delivery.
+- **UDP:** Fast, connectionless, doesn’t confirm anything.

 ### Protocol Summary Table